Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Rayleigh Fading

 Fig.~\ref{fig:rf1} shows the capacities for $B=1$ and $\Delta=1,2,1/2$.
 The minimum $E_b/N_0$ value is

-and for $\Delta=1,2,1/2$ we gain 3 dB, 4.8 dB, 1.8 dB over no CSIT at low power.
-Note that one bit of feedback allows one to closely approach the full CSIT rates.
+and for $\Delta=1,2,1/2$ we gain 3 dB, 4.8 dB, 1.8 dB, respectively, over no CSIT at low power.
+Note that one bit of feedback allows one to approach the full CSIT rates closely.

-\begin{remark} For the scalar channel~\eqref{eq:Y-Gauss}, knowing $H$ at both the transmitter and receiver provides large gains at low SNR~\cite{Verdu02} but small gains at high SNR~\cite[Fig.~4]{Goldsmith-Varaiya-IT97} as compared to knowing $H$ at the receiver only.
-Furthermore, the reliability can be improved substantially~\cite[Fig.~5-7]{Lau-Liu-Chen-IT04}.
-Large gains are also possible for MIMO channels where beamforming and multiplexing play a role. \end{remark}
+\begin{remark} For the scalar channel~\eqref{eq:Y-Gauss}, knowing $H$ at both the transmitter and receiver provides significant gains at low SNR~\cite{Verdu02} but small gains at high SNR~\cite[Fig.~4]{Goldsmith-Varaiya-IT97} as compared to knowing $H$ at the receiver only.
+Furthermore, the reliability can be improved~\cite[Fig.~5-7]{Lau-Liu-Chen-IT04}.
+Significant gains are also possible for MIMO channels. \end{remark}

-\begin{remark} An alternative way to derive \eqref{eq:EG-Rayleigh1}-\eqref{eq:S-Rayleigh1} is as follows.
+\begin{remark} An alternative way to derive \eqref{eq:EG-Rayleigh1}--\eqref{eq:S-Rayleigh1} is as follows.
 Define $\hat P=Pe^\Delta$ so for small $P$ the capacity is

 \end{remark}